AscheLeee/AschesLF2/README.md

 Bart, like Janice, is capable of healing.
 However, he differs in two main aspects.

 Firstly, his skills take significantly longer to use.
 As such, I created a CHECKNEARFOE function to check if enemies are nearby before attempting to use skills that might be interrupted (Not applicable to easy mode).
 Secondly, he is able to cancel his skills before they are completed.
-As such, a check to ensure that he isn't currently using a skill before starting another skill is required.
+As such, a check to ensure that he isn't currently using a skill before starting another skill is required, so that he does not end up wasting MP excessively by constantly cancelling his own skills.